Jump to:

 You’ll encounter lots of epic hunts and colossal monsters here, as well as memorable NPCs (some of which you can even romance) that make this game’s well-written narrative all the more engrossing.

-3. Wild Hearts
+3. Wild Hearts [Best Modern Monster-Hunting Competitor]

 Wild Hearts

-Average Playtime52 hours
+Average playtime52 hours

 After playing Monster Hunter Rise: Sunbreak, Wild Hearts came just at the right time and gave me countless hours of fun while I was “patiently” waiting for Monster Hunter Wilds’ release date.

 It’s a refreshing take on the monster-hunting genre that offers the same gameplay loop, strategic combat, and co-op online multiplayer experience that MH games have, but it certainly wasn’t afraid to deviate from the formula.
+Fans of intense, skill-based combat may also enjoy browsing some of the best action RPG games, which share similar fast-paced gameplay elements.

 I particularly liked the implementation of the Karakuri System here, which allowed for more in-depth crafting than most other Monster Hunter games.
 With it, you can build your very own base of operations from the ground up and craft all sorts of tools, traps, and fancy gadgets that’ll help you on your hunts and make map traversal easier.